ResearchObject/ro-crate/docs/in-use/index.md

 [LifeMonitor](life_monitor) uses RO-Crate as an exchange format for describing test suites associated with workflows.
 To this end, the LifeMonitor team is developing an extension to the [Workflow RO-Crate specification](https://about.workflowhub.eu/Workflow-RO-Crate/) to support the inclusion of metadata related to the testing of computational workflows stored in the crate.

+## Language Data Commons of Australia (LDaCA)

+[LDaCA](LDaCA) uses RO-Crate as an interchange and archive format for language data, and is providing data discovery portals and API access to data using RO-Crate-centric APIs.]

 ## Arkisto

 [Arkisto uses RO-Crate](https://arkisto-platform.github.io/standards/ro-crate/) for packaging data objects in the 3 uses cases described below.